fewkz/cells/README.md

 print(pointsText.value) -- You have 200 points.
 ```

-Note: Right now, derived cells will be calculated as soon as they're created.
-This behavior will be changed in the future: [#3](https://github.com/fewkz/cells/issues/3)
+Note: Right now, derived cells will be calculated as soon as they're created, or a cell it derives from changes.
+This behavior will be changed in the future to only calculate derived cells that a subscription relies on: [#3](https://github.com/fewkz/cells/issues/3)

 ## Batching